How to Avoid the $50K Automation Trap at $40K–$80K: Why Systematizing First Saves 6 Months

 Expensive consultants fixing bad automation (no fixes needed)

-Frustrated students from broken automation (smooth experience)
+Frustrated students from broken automation (she delivered a smooth experience)

 Three critical mistakes when systematizing before automating.

-Mistake 1: Systematizing the theoretical process instead of the actual process.
+Mistake 1: Systematizing the theoretical process instead of the actual process

 Don’t systematize what you think the process should be.
 Systematize what it actually is.

 Test: Run the process 5 times exactly as you currently do it (even if messy).
-Document the reality.
-Then improve.

 If you skip the “document reality” step and jump to “document ideal,” you’re systematizing fiction.
-When you try to automate, reality won’t match your documentation.

-Mistake 2: Automating after 5 reps instead of 20.
+Mistake 2: Automating after 5 reps instead of 20

-The magic number is 20.
 At 10 reps, you think you know the process.
-At 20 reps, you actually know it.

-Mistake 3: Over-automating instead of finding the right automation level.
+Mistake 3: Over-automating instead of finding the right automation level

 Not everything needs full automation.
 Some processes work better at Level 3 (templates) or Level 4 (semi-automation).